Which is Better, Gym or Home Workout?

 The other day I left work in a rush and drove at a break neck speed as if I was driving an ambulance on my way to save someone.

 Well, I’m not a doctor and I do not drive an ambulance.
-I was rushing to the gym since I have resolved to get really ripped this year.
+I was rushing to the gym.
 I was hoping to beat traffic and get to my local gym on time.
 But guess what, nature has a way of conspiring against my plans.
 There was so much traffic on this day and I just had to shelve my gym workout plans.

 Sounds familiar?
 I thought so.